oraib26/travel-app/readme.md

 After installation, the app can be accessed at `http://localhost:3000`.
 Use the search functionality on the homepage to find travel information about various locations.

+## Node.js Version
+This project requires Node.js version 18.x or higher.
+Please make sure you have the correct version installed before running the project.

 ## APIs Used

 - **Geonames**: Used for fetching geographical data.